ridgehkr/vite-plugin-fakery/README.md

 # vite-plugin-fakery

-Define mock API endpoints in your Vite dev server that return structured, randomized JSON data.
+Define mock API endpoints in your [Vite](https://vite.dev/) dev server that return structured, randomized JSON data.
 Useful for building and testing UIs without relying on a real backend.

 Data is generated using [Faker.js](https://fakerjs.dev) and can be nested, paginated, and optionally seeded for repeatability.

-This plugin is compatible with Vite 4.x, 5.x, and 6.x.
+This plugin is compatible with Vite 4.x+.

 ---